 Most banks have already immersed themselves in work on loyalty programs in an attempt to increase customer retention and attract new customers.
-To increase the number of loyal customers, banks started experimenting with various methods and tools.
+To increase the number of loyal customers, banks started experimenting with various methods and and banking software solutions.

 For example, Citibank introduced the ThankYou program that allows earning points based on customers’ monthly activities within the bank’s network as well as its partners.
 Customers can later redeem them for various products, travel experiences, etc. Based on the same criteria, Bank of America offers free withdrawals from non-chain ATMs, no-fee checking accounts as well as free equity trades.
 Some financial institutions try to encourage customers to do more business with them by introducing discounts in case of purchasing additional financial products and services.
 For example, for the most active customers Wells Fargo offers lower loan rates on car and student loans, while at TD Bank customers can receive special rates on savings accounts as well as discounts on mortgages, home equity lines of credit and unsecured loans.

 Still, banking loyalty programs in general suffer from a common drawback.
 Unfortunately, the majority of banks design their loyalty programs around an average consumer.
 As noticed by Roland Bloesch from SAP Hybris, banking loyalty programs are becoming more prevalent and less exclusive.
 In a highly competitive banking environment, where customers can easily slip away to a rival with a more attractive proposal, a lack of attention to a bank’s loyalty program can cause customer churn.
 Having a loyalty program is only a precondition for making customer retention possible.
 That is why banks that deliver ordinary loyalty programs should not be surprised when they reap mediocre results.
 To gain more visible benefits, banks need to provide rewards that excel the conventional level of service.
 And some banks have already gained ground in that.